VBM logo

 Debt to Equity Ratio

-The Debt to Equity Ratio is closely watched by creditors and investors, because it reveals the extent to which company management is willing to fund its operations with debt, rather than equity.
+The D/E Ratio is closely watched by creditors and investors, because it reveals the extent to which company management is willing to fund its operations with debt, rather than equity.
 Lenders such as banks are particularly sensitive about this ratio, since an excessively high ratio of debt to equity will put their loans at risk of not being repaid.
 Possible actions by banks to counteract this problem are the use of restrictive contracts that force excess cash flow into debt repayment, restrictions on alternative use of cash, and a requirement for investors to put more equity into the company themselves.

 Divide Total Debt (= Total Liabilities) by Total Equity.
 Can be multiplied with 100 to get a percentage.